 Arthritis Support Network Leader: Lindsay Type of Arthritis: Polyarticular juvenile rheumatoid/ idiopathic arthritis

 Together, this group will learn to cope with rheumatic diseases and thrive through face-to-face interactions including empowerment, emotional support, education, and shared experience.

 I am a graphic designer living in St. Joseph, Missouri.
 I have lived with polyarticular juvenile rheumatoid arthritis for over half of my life, with a diagnosis at age 16.
 In my 30s, I was diagnosed with fibromyalgia, chronic bursitis, and osteoarthritis in addition to my original diagnosis.

 Years of coping with chronic pain and stiffness led me to yoga, exercise, and meditation.
 I have been able to maintain function of my body through these techniques in combination with medical intervention.

-I enjoy baking and decorating cakes for my family's special occasions, spoiling my nephew and nieces, reading, and blogging.
+I enjoy baking and decorating cakes for my family's special occasions, spoiling my nephew and nieces, and reading.

 I first got involved with the Arthritis Foundation when my mother worked for our local rheumatologist's office.
 In fact, I attended JA events before I was ever diagnosed because my mother was working at these events.
 In adulthood, I participated in the Walk to Cure Arthritis and am now on the local committee.
 In 2015, I joined the Kansas City Young Adult Committee, where the general consensus was that we need some type of support group geared towards young adults.
 I chaired the committee in 2016.
 I have volunteered for several local events including the Walk to Cure Arthritis, Art for Arthritis, a Young Adult Committee fundraiser, and Jingle Bell Run.
 In May 2017, I was the local Adult Honoree in the Walk to Cure Arthritis.